Computation of the Distance-based Bound on Strong Structural Controllability in Networks: Preliminaries

+We note that for a given graph $G=(V,E)$ and leader nodes $V_\ell\subseteq V$, the length of the longest PMI sequence describes the minimum dimension of the controllable subspace for any feasible edge weights.
+In other words, if the length of the longest PMI is $k\le n$, then the dimension of the controllable subspace of the system is at least $k$, regardless of the edge weights.
+Moreover, the bound in \eqref{eq:PMI_bound} is tight, as discussed in \cite{yaziciouglu2016graph}.
+For instance, for path graphs in which one of the end nodes is a leader, and for cycle graphs in which two adjacent nodes are leaders, we have $\delta(G,V_\ell) = \gamma(G,V_\ell)$. the dimension of SSCS and the length of the longest PMI sequence of distance-to-leaders vectors are equal, and hence $\delta(G,V_\ell) = \gamma(G,V_\ell)$.
+We discuss the length of the longest PMI sequences of distance-to-leaders vectors in path and cycle graphs with arbitrary leaders in Section \ref{sec:PathCycle}.

-\end{theorem} \begin{definition}[Problem:] Our goal is to efficiently compute a PMI sequence of maximum length, and hence, a lower bound on the dimension of SSC.
-Moreover, we would like to compare the distance-based bound with the other known bounds analytically and numerically. \end{definition}
+Our main goal is to compute a PMI sequence of maximum length, and consequently, a lower bound on the dimension of SSCS.
+We provide an exact algorithm in Section \ref{sec:exact_algorithm} and a greedy approximation algorithm in Section \ref{sec:comp_greedy}.